Nojus0/digital-library/README.md

 The Next.JS frontend is hosted using Vercel.

 ## Notes
 To make the web app even more scalable, switch the database to AWS DynamoDB.
-Though in order to achieve you would need to make major changes to the backend.
+Though in order to achieve this you would need to make major changes to the backend.

 The user authentication is achieved by using a single JWT token, if you need more control add a refresh token or switch the authentication method to *express session*.